denis-beurive/rust-playground/doc/variables.md

 > Please note that `var1` is immutable.
 The immutability is enforced at compile time (not at runtime).

 ## Immutability vs constant

+* **Constants** must be assigned values that are defined at build time.
 * **Immutable variables** can be assigned values that cannot be evaluated at build time.
-  That is, values that can only be evaluated at compile time (such as the return of a function, for example).
+  That is, values that can only be evaluated at runtime (such as the return of a function, for example).
-* **Constants** must be assigned values that are defined at build time.

 ## Mutability vs shadowing